d-drozdov/bloo-chat/README.md

 In terms of templating, I have `parent.njk` file which contains the html for the header and has two blocks, one for the body and another for the scipt. `index.njk` and `chatroom.njk` both extend parent and add in the required html into the template blockes.

 Additionally, for code modularity and to improved readability all server-side socket functions/controls have been moved into the module: `socket.js` within the services folder.

+Please note there are 2 users in the database: Emily and Daniel are the usernames, the password are pass.